Marquette Today

 Safety task force update: Workgroups launched and plan deadlines announced

-Marquette University Police Department Chief Edith Hudson speaks at the inaugural meeting of the President’s Task Force on Community Safety on Monday.
+Marquette University Police Department Chief Edith Hudson speaks at the President’s Task Force on Community Safety.

 On Monday, the President’s Task Force on Community Safety convened for its inaugural meeting to address safety and security on campus and in the community through actionable and lasting solutions for infrastructure, personnel, resources and partnership.